-across the gradient descent steps.
+To measure the angle between $\nabla_{u} L_{\text{uniformity}}$ and $\nabla_{u} L_{\text{srank}}$, we generate our larger user matrix and compute Equations \eqref{eq:grad_uni} and \eqref{eq:grad_sr} for all users.
+Then, the angle between the gradients is, across the gradient descent steps.
 A negative is applied to $\nabla_{u} L_{\text{srank}}$ as the objective is maximized.
 In \cref{fig:angle_comparison}, the uniformity and stable rank gradients are highly similar for a majority of the optimization process, and only begin to deviate in the later stages of the optimization.
-This demonstrates that the smaller example in \cref{fig:angle_comparison} translates to larger user matrices.
+This demonstrates that the smaller example in \cref{fig:angle_comparison} translates to larger matrices.
 We use this insight to inform how we utilize stable rank during training, as described in our section.